nikodunk/electrade-2-insurance-static/_posts/2017-09-06-burning-man-update.markdown

 We're going to add a box to the recommended kit, to give it a more rugged and finished look for outdoors and festival use.

+See Tech Specs and the How-To Guide for more info.